Undergraduate program FAQ

 How does your Accountancy program compare with other institutions' programs?

 The top ranked Accountancy program at Arizona State University has long been recognized as one of the finest programs in the country.
 The program provides students with hands-on exposure to real world business processes and strategies.
-The program is technology rich using the most up-to-date e-business software from major vendors with emphasis on faculty supervised team projects.
+The program is technology rich using the most up-to-date e-business software from major vendors with an emphasis on faculty supervised team projects.
 The accounting faculty are nationally reputed leaders in their respective fields.

 Can I take ACC 231 and ACC 241 at different institutions?